with Microsoft To Do

 If you are a fan of Outlook Tasks, note that there is also two-way integration between your Outlook tasks and Microsoft To-Do, so that anything added to To-Do will show up under the ‘To-Do-List’ grouping in Outlook itself:

-FSi Strategies is a recognized Microsoft Gold-Certified Partner , with over 18 years’ experience helping our clients successfully leverage the strategic value of technology to achieve their mission.
+FSi Strategies is a recognized Microsoft Gold-Certified Partner , since 2003, we’ve helped our clients successfully leverage the strategic value of technology to achieve their mission.
 Contact us today to learn more about the power of Microsoft To-Do and how you can optimize your productivity & collaboration.

 Start a conversation today.